abhilashjp/lookupapp/blog/vat-validation-api.md

 ---
 slug: vat-validation-api
-title: Welcome
+title: Vat Validation API
 authors: [AakashJNair1]
 tags: [lookupapp]
 ---

 While working for a large fintech company building products, we noticed more and more companies wanting to shift from manually validating VAT numbers of their customers to automating this process via APIs.
-What exactly is driving this trend?
+What exactly is driving this trend? <!--truncate-->

 #### Brief introduction into why VAT number validation is important